About me

 Research Experience

-• Transitioned from Bioinformatics Service to Research: After gaining valuable bioinformatics experience (Perl/Python/R programming, microarray/sequencing data analysis, etc.) providing services to universities and hospitals for five years, I pursued my passion for independent research by joining ZhuLab as a research assistant.
+• Transitioned from Bioinformatics Service to Research: After five years at a bio-tech company providing bioinformatics services to universities and hospitals (gaining experience in Perl/Python/R programming, microarray/sequencing data analysis, etc.), I pursued my passion for independent research by joining a research institute (IRCBC) affiliated with the Chinese Academy of Sciences as a research assistant.

-• Developed Tools for LC-MS Data Analysis at ZhuLab: During my three years at ZhuLab, I thrived in a research environment, developing tools for analyzing mass spectrometry data (LC-MS) of natural small molecules in the human body.
-This experience solidified my bioinformatics expertise.
+• Developed Tools for LC-MS Data Analysis: During my three years at IRCBC, I thrived in a research environment, developing tools for analyzing mass spectrometry data (LC-MS) of natural small molecules in the human body.
+This experience solidified my bioinformatics expertise and honed my skills in algorithm development and data processing pipelines.

-• Deconvoluted Cellular Components in the Tumor Microenvironment: Eager to delve deeper into cancer biology, I joined Dr. Xuefei Li’s group.
-There, I focused on developing a novel method for cellular component deconvolution within the tumor microenvironment (TME).
-This project formed the foundation for my Ph.D. research at HKBU.
+• Deconvoluted Cellular Components in the Tumor Microenvironment: Eager to delve deeper into fundamental biological questions, I joined Prof. Xuefei Li’s group, where I focused on developing a novel method for cellular component deconvolution within the tumor microenvironment (TME).
+This project laid the foundation for my Ph.D. research at HKBU.
 Github: https://github.com/OnlyBelter/DeSide.